Dimension constraints in some problems involving intermediate curvature: Introduction

+proving our claim.
+If a metric $g$ has $\C_m>0$ at a point, then it has positive scalar curvature at the same point.
+More properties of intermediate curvature can be found in \cite{Brendle-Hirsch-Johne_2022}.

-A model space for intermediate curvatures is the product of flat torus and round sphere $M=T^m\times S^{n-m}$: $M$ has positive $\C_{m+1}$ but only non-negative $\C_m$.
+An important model space for studying intermediate curvature is the product of flat torus and round sphere $M=T^m\times S^{n-m}$: $M$ has positive $\C_{m+1}$ but only non-negative $\C_m$.
 It is natural to ask a topological obstruction problem: whether $T^m\times S^{n-m}$ admit metrics with positive $\C_m$.
 This question extends two well-known results.
-For the case $m=1$ (i.e. $\Ric>0$), Bonnet-Myers' theorem or Bochner's formula implies negative answer.
-The case $m=n-1$ (i.e. $M=T^n$ with positive scalar curvature) is Geroch's conjecture, and the answer is also negative as shown by Schoen-Yau \cite{Schoen-Yau_1979a} \cite{Schoen-Yau_2017} and Gromov-Lawson \cite{Gromov-Lawson_1983}.
-The intermediate cases are recently proved by Brendle-Hirsch-Johne \cite{Brendle-Hirsch-Johne_2022} up to dimension 7.
+For the case $m=1$ (i.e. $\Ric>0$), Bonnet-Myers' theorem or Bochner's formula gives negative answer.
+The case $m=n-1$ (i.e. $M=T^n$ with positive scalar curvature) is Geroch's conjecture, for which the answer is also negative as shown by Schoen-Yau \cite{Schoen-Yau_1979a} \cite{Schoen-Yau_2017} and Gromov-Lawson \cite{Gromov-Lawson_1983}.
+The extension of topological obstruction to intermediate curvature is recently proved by Brendle-Hirsch-Johne \cite{Brendle-Hirsch-Johne_2022} up to dimension 7.

 \begin{theorem}[\cite{Brendle-Hirsch-Johne_2022}] For $n\leq 7$, there is no metric on $T^m\times M^{n-m}$ with $\C_m>0$, where $M^{n-m}$ is any $(n-m)$-dimensional closed manifold. \end{theorem}

 Chu-Kwong-Lee \cite{Chu-Kwong-Lee_2022} later proved a corresponding rigidity statement.